 What sales are exempt from the California Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-California completely exempts unprepared food and groceries, and prescription drugs from the California state sales tax.
+California completely exempts unprepared food and groceries from the California state sales tax.

 California does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, California does not have a specific restaraunt sales tax.